TH-C013/redis-cache/README.md

               subPath:
 ```

-** Note that the issue that prompted the change in the securityContext was still observed even after runing with root.
+** Note certain apps still require change of permissions using chmod.
-** The resolution was to update the file permission for the moodledata directory to chmod 777.
+** Example: chmod -R 777 /(directory name) or chmod 755 -R /(directory name)

 ## OPTIONAL

 **Create a ConfigMap for the redis deployment to mount the ''' file has a volume.
 Gives control over Server Configs**

-### Apply all the rendered yaml files using kubectl apply
+### Apply all the rendered definitions yaml files using kubectl apply

 _Test_
 `k apply -Rf manifests/test/redis -n redis`